lukechn99/github-quickstart/intro_computer_networks/09_transport_layer.md

 Multiplexing can be where data from multiple applications are bundled into one package to be sent.

 ### UDP
 One UDP segment is formatted as a source port #, destination port #, a 16 bit length, and 16 bit checksum.
 IP address is put in at the network layer.
 Checksum is all about error checking.
-You create a checksum to send with the packet, and then upon the receiver receiving, the receiver will compute the checksum and verify that the data was not changed in transit.
+You create a checksum to send with the packet, and then upon the receiver receiving, the receiver will compute the checksum and verify that the data was not changed or corrupted in transit.
 Checksums are generated with binary addition with overflows wrapped around back.
-Then take the 1's complement which is where 0s become 1 and 1s become 0 then.
 The checksum adds up every single 16 bit piece of data from the segment.
 This means adding the 16 bit source port + 16 bit destination port + 16 bit length + the entire message in 16 bit pieces.
+Then take the 1's complement which is where 0s become 1 and 1s become 0 then.
 ```
-<---------------16 bits------------------>
+<---------------32 bits------------------>
-<--------8----------><--------8---------->
+<--------16---------><--------16--------->

 /-------------------\/-------------------\
 | Source Port #     | Destination Port # |